sonyxperiadev/amazon-custom-resources/docs/article.md

-# Extending Cloudformation with Lambda-Backed Custom Resources
+# Extending CloudFormation with Lambda-Backed Custom Resources

-At Sony Mobile in Lund we are using CloudFormation extensively.
-Bringing up a full stack with everything included takes quite a while.
-ElastiCache, SecurityGroups, IAM resources, LoadBalancers, etc. take a long time to start.
+CloudFormation stacks are very nice for setting up complete server environments.
+But, there are a few problems.

+* Keeping all resources in one stack may not be possible since some resources, such as Kineses may be needed by used by multiple stacks.
+* If your stack depends on external resources you have to maintain these resources separately and send them as parameters when creating new stacks.
+* If you have multiple accounts or environments you have to maintain one configuration for each.

+Using Custom Resources to extend the native functionality of CloudFormation solves these problems.

-To simplify configuration and to speed things up we make heavy use of Lambda-backed Custom Resources.
+At Sony Mobile in Lund we make heavy use of Lambda-backed Custom Resources.
 We use them for depending on other stacks, getting info about VPC, Route53, certificates and AMIs.
-We also have a resource for getting ElastiCache endpoints to our Redis services since CloudFormation does not provide it.
+We also have a resource for getting Elasticache endpoints to our Redis services since CloudFormation does not provide it.

 The code in this article is based on code from [Amazon Lambda-backed Custom Resources](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources-lambda.html)